Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

     return x + y

 fn main():
+    _ = sum(1, 2).
     let z = sum(1, 2)
     print(z)    # => 3
 ```

 Change `let z = sum(1, 2)` to just `sum(1, 2)`.
 Now you don't use the return value of a function, so you get a  `warning: 'Int' value is unused`.
-You can print out the return value, or just discard the value with _ = sum(1, 2).
+You can print out the return value, or just discard the value with _ = sum(1, 2). `_ =` is called the *discard pattern*, and can be used for just that, to indicate that you receive the returned value, but that you don't want to use it.

 By default, a function cannot modify its arguments values.
 They are immutable (read-only) references.